Stereotype: Relationship with other types of intergroup attitudes

+Stereotypical racial comedy plays a part in prejudice.
+Research by researcher Thomas Ford had participants watch a comedy or neutral skit featuring an African American characters in a stereotypical way.
+They then read a short story in which a student was assaulted by an offender whose race was implied by using names that were tied to traditional backgrounds (Tyrone and Todd).
+This study consisted of 40 white college students to which the research question was answered with clear evidence that those who watched the comedy skit gave the offender "Tyrone" a significantly higher guilt rating while "Todd" received no change.

 Content

 Stereotype content model, adapted from Fiske et al. (2002): Four types of stereotypes resulting from combinations of perceived warmth and competence.

 Stereotype content refers to the attributes that people think characterize a group.
 Studies of stereotype content examine what people think of others, rather than the reasons and mechanisms involved in stereotyping.

 Early theories of stereotype content proposed by social psychologists such as Gordon Allport assumed that stereotypes of outgroups reflected uniform antipathy.
 For instance, Katz and Braly argued in their classic 1933 study that ethnic stereotypes were uniformly negative.

 By contrast, a newer model of stereotype content theorizes that stereotypes are frequently ambivalent and vary along two dimensions: warmth and competence.
-Warmth and competence are respectively predicted by lack of competition and status.
+Warmth and competence are, respectively, predicted by lack of competition and status.
 Groups that do not compete with the in-group for the same resources (e.g., college space) are perceived as warm, whereas high-status (e.g., economically or educationally successful) groups are considered competent.
 The groups within each of the four combinations of high and low levels of warmth and competence elicit distinct emotions.
 The model explains the phenomenon that some out-groups are admired but disliked, whereas others are liked but disrespected.
 This model was empirically tested on a variety of national and international samples and was found to reliably predict stereotype content.